US STOCKS-Wall Street extends losses on rate hike worries

 An inversion is seen by many as a reliable signal of an impending recession.

+"We went from the Powell 'put' in June to the Powell 'put down' in August.
+So the market that had rallied on his guidance from June had to pull that rally back out," said David Waddell, chief investment strategist at Waddell & Associates.

+"The market is a trader's paradise right now ... the economic backdrop has to prove a reason to be optimistic.
+Until then the traders are just going to vacillate between optimism and pessimism based upon what the Fed says."

-Energy stocks .SPNY rose 0.7%, tracking a more than 1% rise in oil prices as potential OPEC+ output cuts and conflict in Libya helped to offset a strong U.S. dollar.
+Energy stocks .SPNY climbed 2.5%, tracking a more than 2% jump in oil prices as potential OPEC+ output cuts and conflict in Libya helped to offset a strong U.S. dollar.
 O/R

+Bristol Myers Squibb BMY.N slid 6.2% after its drug candidate for preventing ischemia strokes missed the main goal in a mid-stage trial.

+Dow Inc DOW.N and Lyondell Basell Industries LYB.N fell 1.9% and 1.5%, respectively, after Keybanc downgraded the chemicals company's stocks to "underweight" from "sector weight".

-Declining issues outnumbered advancers for a 6.06-to-1 ratio on the NYSE and 3.60-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.16-to-1 ratio on the NYSE and for a 1.89-to-1 ratio on the Nasdaq.

-The S&P index recorded no new 52-week highs and 18 new lows, while the Nasdaq recorded 8 new highs and 104 new lows.
+The S&P index recorded 2 new 52-week highs and 20 new lows, while the Nasdaq recorded 11 new highs and 131 new lows.

 (Reporting by Devik Jain and Anisha Sircar in Bengaluru; Editing by Aditya Soni)